This post may contain affiliate links. Please read my full disclosure policy here.

 Find a way to communicate as a family regularly

-Work schedules, time zone changes, and kid routines can wreak havoc on regular communication, leaving the family feeling disconnected.
+Work schedules, time zone differences, and kid routines can wreak havoc on regular communication, leaving the family feeling disconnected.
 Snapping and sending a quick picture or writing a brief text can help keep the traveling parent in the loop.
-A quick FaceTime date to show a LEGO tower that has just been built or to share a chat while eating a bowl of cereal keeps communication low-pressure while keeping the traveling parent in the loop.

-Consider investing in a device that allows the kids to communicate with the traveling spouse on their own schedule
+Find creative ways for the kids to communicate on their own schedule

-We often have trouble with the kids flaking out during FaceTime calls because they occur in the middle of a favorite game, at night when they’re overtired, or in the morning when they’re still waking up.
+We often have trouble with the kids flaking out during FaceTime calls that happen in the middle of a favorite game, at night when they’re overtired, or in the morning when they’re still waking up.